ayrshare/firebase-emulator-logging/README.md

-# Firebase Emulator Logging
+# Enhanced Firebase Emulator Logging

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->

 Firebase emulator logging is, well, kind of messy.
-This node app helps clean up the logs with colors, pretty formatting, and quiet to remove data you don't care about.
+This Node.js app helps clean up the console logs with colors, pretty formatting, and quiet to remove data you don't care about.

+See examples and more details on the article [How to Enhance Firebase Emulator Logs](https://www.ayrshare.com/how-to-enhance-firebase-emulator-logs/).

+## Setup

+1. Clone this repository.
-1. When running the emulator, save the output to a file.
+2. Run the Firebase emulator andsave the output to a file.
 For example: `npm run serve > save.txt`.
-2. Run the Firebase Emulator Logging app with the file as input. `node index.js --file ./save.txt`
+3. Run the Enhanced Firebase Emulator Logging app with the file as input. `node index.js --file ./save.txt`

 Enjoy the logging!